corey-recai/e-swift-virtual-machine/README.md

 ### Serial device

-TinyLinux connects standard input and output to the serial device.
+iVM connects standard input and output to the serial device.
-To make it works on the terminal emulator, you may need to disable the line discipline used for the current terminal emulator by using `stty raw` prior to use TinyLinux and restore state after using it.
+To make it works on the terminal emulator, you may need to disable the line discipline used for the current terminal emulator by using `stty raw` prior to use iVM and restore state after using it.

 For example, make a following shell script and use it instead.